Anou-shka/Anou-shka/README.md

 # 👋 Hi there!
 I'm Anoushka

-I’m a passionate data scientist and aspiring AI expert with a unique blend of engineering precision and business acumen.
-Currently pursuing a Double Degree in Computer Science (specializing in Data Science) and Business Analytics at Nanyang Technological University (NTU), Singapore, I thrive at the intersection of technology and problem-solving.
+I’m a data scientist in the making with a strong foundation in engineering and business analytics.
+Currently pursuing a Double Degree in **Computer Science (Data Science specialisation)** and **Business Analytics** at **Nanyang Technological University (NTU), Singapore**, I enjoy working at the intersection of data, technology, and real-world problem-solving.

+🔹 Passionate about AI, machine learning, and data-driven decision making
+🔹 Skilled in Python, SQL, and modern data/ML libraries
+🔹 Building projects that blend technical depth with business impact

 ## 💼 Work Experience
 - **Business Analytics Consultant**, Aon (Jan 2025 – Apr 2025)